 - Break your livestream into smaller videos to distribute and use as short-form content for your community.
 If someone doesn’t have time to watch an entire livestream, even if it is already uploaded, break it into 2 -3 minute easy to watch clips, highlighting the best parts of the webinar.
 Digital marketing is built on snapshot experiences – capturing your audience in a moment, several different times, can be just as valuable as having them for a 1-hour stream.
 Taking it a step further you could break it down into 30 – 40 seconds clips and drive users to the livestream with each clip (or any other content).
 Facebook is notorious for users dramatically losing interest in videos after 10 seconds, so the shorter the better.

-If you're a marketer for a church or non-profit, creating Evergreen content is practical and essential.
+If you’re a marketer for a business or non-profit, creating Evergreen content is practical and essential.

 An example is often worth a million words – one group that repurposes livestreams really well is Humble Beast.
 They are a creative company out of Portland Oregon that focuses on Christian music, art and ministry.
 One way they leverage their livestream video content is to do listening sessions and live interviews.
 This is a GREAT way to create Evergreen content!